beginning of content

 Can styes be prevented?

-Ways to prevent styes include:
+Ways to prevent getting styes or spreading infections:

-Complications of a stye eye
+Complications of a stye

-If the infection from the stye eye spreads to the surrounding skin, this is called cellulitis.
-You will need antibiotics to treat it.
+If the infection from the stye spreads to the surrounding skin, this is called cellulitis.
+This is a medical emergency and needs immediate treatment.

 Check your symptoms Find a health service